LuisMunoz99/lethal-pv/README.md

-# Lethal Police Violence in Puerto Rico
+# Lethal Police Violence in Puerto Rico  (project still in process)

 This repository contains the scripts and files needed to **import, clean, and analyze** data on police-related fatal incidents documented by Kilómetro Cero.
 The goal is to enable anyone—regardless of programming experience—to run the workflow and produce a statistical report.